To observe and identify the characteristics of the life cycle of a butterfly.

 In this lesson, students will keep a "butterfly journal" of observations and activities.
 Depending upon the individual skill level, students can use words, pictures, or illustrations to record their observations.
 The American Museum of Natural History offers an online sample field journal page made specifically for butterfly watching that can be printed out and bound at the end of this lesson.
-The Earth's Birthday Project website also offers a Butterfly Observation Journal that would be more suitable for older students.

 In Butterfly 2: A Butterfly's Home, students design their own butterfly gardens to demonstrate which environmental characteristics make up a favorable butterfly habitat.
 You have the option of planting a student-created "butterfly garden," which affords students an opportunity to interact with butterflies in their natural environment.

 Prior to beginning this lesson, you will need to be prepared with a "Butterfly Kit" which can be purchased through a variety of businesses, including The Earth's Birthday Butterfly Activity Kit.
 Your choices for a kit may vary depending upon your classroom needs, but the following activity can be used with any kit or classroom arrangement, ranging from one butterfly for the class to observe to one butterfly for each student.
 Make sure that your kit starts with "eggs" and not caterpillars, pupa or butterflies.

 You will need a copy of the book The Very Hungry Caterpillar by Eric Carle.

 Time: Approximately 30 minutes with 30 days of observation